In Spreadsheet.com, emojis can be placed in formulas just like any other text string.

-Cells need not have every value manually entered.
-Users can also use formulas to determine cell values, even when formulas output emojis.
-Combining formulas with emojis is a fun way to use logic to determine which emojis values to assign to a cell, possibly referencing other cells, or even have worksheets change emojis options based on changes to data in other worksheets.
+Cells don't need to have every value manually entered.
+You can use formulas to determine cell values, even when formulas output emojis.
+Combining formulas with emojis is a fun way to use logic to determine which emojis to assign to a cell, or even have worksheets change emojis based on changes to data in other worksheets.

-To see other data types that can use formulas to assign values, check out our advanced formatting articles.
+To learn more about other data types that can use formulas to assign values, check out the rest of our Advanced formatting and assigning values with formulas articles.